 Consider the following issues:

 - Which providers will you want to see?
 Medicare Advantage plans may use networks of covered providers, so if you join one, you want to make sure your preferred providers are covered.
 Make a list of your primary doctor, any specialists you see, and your preferred hospitals so you’ll be able to check whether they’re included in a plan’s network.
+Some plans offer out of network coverage, but you will pay more to see these providers.

 3. Make a list of your prescriptions.